dougsparling/lucene-testbed/blog.md

 ### Splitting Tokens using Filters ###

-After the `Tokenizer` come a series of `TokenFilter`s.
-"Filter" is a bit of a misnomer, as `TokenFilter`s can add, remove, or modify tokens.
+After the tokenizer comes a series of `TokenFilter` objects. *Filter* is a bit of a misnomer, as a `TokenFilter` can add, remove, or modify tokens.

-Many of the `TokenFilter`s provided by Lucene expect single words, and so it won't do to have our quote-containing tokens flow into them.
+Many of the filters classes provided by Lucene expect single words, and so it won't do to have our mixed word-and-quote tokens flow into them.
 Thus, our next customization must be the introduction of a filter that will clean up the output of `QuotationTokenizer`.

 This cleanup will involve the production of an extra *start quote* token if the quote appears at the beginning of a word, or an *end quote* token if the quote appears at the end.
 We will put aside the handling of single quoted words for simplicity.

 Creating a `TokenFilter` subclass involves implementing one method: `incrementToken`.
 This method must call `incrementToken` on the previous filter in the pipe, and then manipulate the results of that call to perform whatever work the filter is responsible for.
-The results of `incrementToken` take the form of Lucene `Attribute`s, which describe the current state of token processing.
+The results of `incrementToken` are available via `Attribute` objects, which describe the current state of token processing.
 After our implementation of `incrementToken` returns, it is expected that the attributes have been manipulated to setup the token for the next filter (or the index if we are at the end of the pipe).

 The attributes we are interested in at this point in the pipeline are: